mamiaydin/PathFinding-AStar/README.md

-# PathFinding system with AStar* in Unity
+# PathFinding system with AStar* algorithm in Unity